cunybpl/nycet_pnp/src/content/guides/systems/boiler.md

 ### Measurement Locations

 The measurement locations for a boiler system are shown in Figure 2.
-More detail on performing measurements can be found in in <link to gas meter reading> and <link to fan motor measurements>

 <a href="/images/systems/boiler/2024_0507_BOILER system_figure 3 updated.jpg">
 <figure class="figure">